Western New York: Region-wide

 "Friday night fish fry" is popular regionally, a holdover from when Catholics were forbidden to eat meat on Fridays.
 It is usually skinless cod although most restaurants in the area claim they use the higher quality haddock, and is frequently beer-battered, deep fried, and served with French fries and cole slaw.
 Numerous restaurants in Western New York have a Friday fish fry special.
 The fish fry retains particular popularity during Lent, when Catholics are still barred from eating meat on Friday.

 Italian-American food is a specialty in western New York.
 Most towns in the region have pizzerias.
 The Texas hot, introduced by Greek immigrants in the 1920s, has a strong following in the region, and several hot dog stands offer the dish.
 Longstanding Texas hot stands include Ted's Hot Dogs in Buffalo (1927), Rigas Texas Hot in Wellsville (1921), and Johnny's Lunch in Jamestown (1936; the Colera family is also tied to several other Jamestown stands such as AJ Texas Hots, which launched in 1968, and Michael's, which operated from 1976 to 2021).

 The region produces many agricultural products, including milk, maple syrup, apples, cherries, potatoes, sweet corn, strawberries, raspberries, peaches, and grapes.
 As with the rest of Upstate New York, dairy farming is an important part of the economy.
 New York State is a leading producer among the states of dairy, maple, and wine.

 Pizza logs, consisting of a deep-fried egg roll with pizza filling, originated in and are still manufactured in Sanborn.

 Buffalo area

 Perhaps the best-known food specialty of Western New York is Buffalo chicken wings (known locally simply as 'wings' or 'chicken wings').
 The two best-known places to get wings are Duff's and the Anchor Bar, which have a strong local rivalry in Buffalo and both are expanding outside the city.

 At the 1885 Erie County Fair (known as the Hamburg Fair) in Hamburg, New York, Frank and Charles Menches sold a ground beef sandwich, which is one of the earliest claims of the invention of the hamburger.

-Beef on Weck is a regional favorite and a local invention in which sliced warm roast beef is piled high on a Kummelweck roll topped with caraway seeds and large grained salt, au jus and horseradish are often added to the sandwich.
+Beef on Weck is a sandwich consisting of sliced warm roast beef on a Kummelweck roll topped with caraway seeds and coarse salt.
+Au jus and horseradish are often added.

 Butter lambs are a popular tradition in Buffalo during the Lenten season leading into Easter.
 The Broadway Market, a market in Buffalo, is famous for this product.